vincentwun/Gemini-Nano-locally/README.md

 # How to Run Gemini Nano Locally???

-Hi every, I am going to share how to use Google Chrome (Developer Version) to run Gemini Nano.
+Hi everyone, I am going to share how to use Google Chrome (Developer Version) to run Gemini Nano.

 ## Setup Steps: